JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/compose-multiplatform-create-first-app.md

 On this page, you'll learn:
 * To create a basic Compose Multiplatform app and run it on Android, iOS, desktop, and web.
-* To run the app on various platforms.
+* To build and run the app on various platforms.
 * To change the UI on all platforms at once by leveraging common code.

 ## Requirements